 This is what Functional Movement, Developmental Kinesiology, and DNS are all about.
 Watch this short video no matter what because THIS is the essence of effective treatment for the shoulder joint and all other musculoskeletal conditions.

-The exercise below is something we all did at approximately 7 months of age and is how we build the shoulder stabilizers working with the rest of the body to do its part.
-The best teachers are babies because all babies on this planet go through the same developmental stages of movement which btw establish and reinforce the neural track for each movement.
+The exercise below is something we all did at approximately 7 months of age.
+As babies, this is how we build the shoulder stabilizers working with the rest of the body to do its part.
+The best teachers are babies because all babies on this planet go through the same developmental stages of movement.
+Which, by the way, establish and reinforce the neural track for each movement.
 We are programmed to move systematically the way all babies move so why not learn how that way is and re-walk the same path when correcting a problem?

 Shoulder Pain from Sleeping

-Your sleeping habits do matter and trying to get a good night’s sleep can be difficult when you have shoulder pain, especially if you’re a side sleeper.
+Your sleeping habits do matter and trying to get a good night’s sleep can be difficult when you have shoulder pain.
+Especially if you’re a side sleeper!
 The good news is that it doesn’t have to be!
-First things first, if you’re a stomach sleeper you probably have more than just shoulder pain, because this is the worst way you could be sleeping and is bad for your shoulders, neck, and back!
+First things first, if you’re a stomach sleeper you probably have more than just shoulder pain, because this is the worst way you could be sleeping.
+It’s bad for your shoulders, neck, and back!
 Get yourself a body pillow and STOP tonight!!